Culver City and the surrounding areas have some really romantic and fun places that are ideal for a date. Here are my top recommendations.

 Enter the bike path near the intersection of Jefferson and Duquesne (which is where I took the photo above).
 Park at the meters on Jefferson, which go up to ten hours.
 You can also enter near Overland and Jefferson, but parking is harder to find in that area.
 Check out more hints for the Ballona Creek Bike Path in my article.

-Platform is a small but very cool shopping area tucked away on Washington Blvd, near the Helms Bakery.
+Platform is a small but very cool outdoor shopping and dining area tucked away on Washington Blvd, near the Helms Bakery.
 Yes, it’s a shopping mall, but it’s brand new and, I would say, rather hip and serene, with desert plants and cargo-container-inspired architecture, making it an informal, mellow date idea.
 I’ve never felt more relaxed at an L.A. shopping mall.

 7. Cafe Brasil, Bamboo, and Tara’s

-These are three really cozy neighborhood and highly-recommended restaurants right next to each other on Venice Blvd.
+These are three really cozy neighborhood and highly recommended restaurants right next to each other on Venice Blvd.
 They are not technically in Culver City, but very close by.

 Cafe Brasil offers steak, chicken, empanadas, black beans, and other Brazilian favorites.
 Bamboo offers Caribbean dishes.
 For something a bit more exotic, Tara’s offers Himalayan cuisine, which is similar to Indian.